androidsoft-org/androidsoft-coloring/README.md

 ## How To

-Add more pictures to paint:
+**Add more pictures to paint**:

 1. Open Android Studio
 2. Click right on `res` > `drawable`
 3. Click right > `New` > `Image Asset`
 4. Make sure to name your image asset starting with `outline` followed by the number, underscore and name.
+    Also, we do need PNG images of size 600x480, so the app stays small.

 Translate the app: